Answered By: E-library Team Last Updated: 19 Nov, 2018 Views: 764

 Please also verify that your name is registered correctly by looking at the top left corner and/or under "My Account".

-The e-learning programmes that you need to complete are listed on Blackboard under your module - just look on PebblePad.
+The "Statutory and Mandatory Training" e-learning courses that you need to complete are listed on Blackboard under your module's workforce section.

 When you click through the buttons on your Blackboard module please use the "Sign on with OpenAthens" button rather than trying to enter a username and password (OpenAthens is the only system you should use to sign in).

-You will need to use the "Enrol" button on e-LfH for each e-learning programme that you need to take, such as Safeguarding Adults or Data Security Awareness.
-When you complete a learning programme, check that the name on your certificate is correct before you upload it to Blackboard.
+You will need to use the "Enrol" button on e-LfH for each e-learning course that you need to take, such as Safeguarding Adults or Data Security Awareness.
+After you complete each course check that the name on your certificate is correct before you upload it to Blackboard's Pebblepad.

 On a mobile device you may see: